 If there’s one thing we learned from Equifax’s catastrophic breach: many people don’t create unique passwords.

-The attack that occurred last year’s September exposed the private information of over 140 million American users, including their names, birthdays, addresses, and social security numbers.
+The attack that occurred in September of 2017 exposed the private information of over 140 million American users, including their names, birthdays, addresses, and social security numbers.
 Oh, and well… the credit card numbers of about 209.000 people.

 Plus, it doesn’t help to learn that Equifax got confused and directed the victims to a fake support website that used phishing to steal passwords for about two weeks.

 But hey, at least password security regained some popularity, right?
 It’s a nice example that pushes us to do what we should have already: reinforce those good ol’ passwords.